-The First Three Climate Picnics are the books — but we hope to do more, and maybe you will too!
+The First Three Climate Picnics are in the books — but we hope to do more (after the pandemic), and maybe you will too!
 Here’s a how-to guide if you want to plan your own.

 The basic plan is this — we are going to gather in the Southeast corner of Christie Pits Park, bring our signs and songs and musical instruments, and then sit down on the grass and eat while we talk about what we can do about climate change.
 While protests have their place, this event will be joyful and friendly — we hope people walking past will be curious enough to ask what’s going on — and maybe even join us.
 Bring guitars or drums or games or vegan cupcakes to share.
 Or just bring your questions and ideas!

 The first picnic will be May 5 at 11am — but we are hoping to make it monthly, or maybe even weekly.
 This would also allow us to move around the city!